Swiss International Air Lines: Beginnings

 Swiss was formed after the 2002 bankruptcy of Swissair, Switzerland's former flag carrier.
-Forty percent of Crossair's income came from Swissair.
+Forty per cent of Crossair's income came from Swissair.
 The new airline lost US$1.6 billion from 2002 to 2005.
 Swissair's biggest creditors, Credit Suisse and UBS, sold part of Swissair's assets to Crossair, which had been Swissair's regional counterpart.
 At the time, both Swissair and Crossair were part of the same holding company, SAirGroup.
 Crossair later changed its name to Swiss International Air Lines, and the new national airline officially started operations on 31 March 2002.
 The airline was initially owned by institutional investors (61.3%), the Swiss Confederation (20.3%), cantons and communities (12.2%), and others (6.2%).
 Swiss also owns subsidiaries Swiss Sun (100%) and Crossair Europe (99.9%).
 It has a total of 7,383 employees.

 According to Marcel Biedermann, the managing director of intercontinental markets for Swiss, there were three possibilities: stay independent as a niche carrier, shrink to an unrecognisable level, or attach to another airline group.
-The last choice was taken.
+The last choice was made.
 Swiss talked to Air France–KLM, British Airways, and Lufthansa.
 However, Swiss was tied up with debt and an uncertain future and seemed to be an unattractive investment.
 After merging with KLM, Air France said they were too busy to deal with the Swiss joining them.
 British Airways was open, and Oneworld partners thought Zurich Airport would be a viable alternative hub for London Heathrow.

 After almost a year of disputes, Swiss was finally accepted into the Oneworld airline alliance, after having been blocked by British Airways, which competes with Swiss on many long-haul routes.
-On 3 June 2004, Swiss announced its decision not to join Oneworld because they did not want to integrate their current frequent flyer program into British Airways' Executive Club.
-Furthermore, Swiss thought the relationship was one-sided, where British Airways sapped out the benefits of the airline, but they would get no return.
+On 3 June 2004, Swiss announced its decision not to join Oneworld because they did not want to integrate their current frequent flyer programme into British Airways' Executive Club.
+Furthermore, Swiss thought the relationship was one-sided, where British Airways drained the benefits of the airline, but they would get no return.